alttch/bma-info/eva4/eapi.rst

 Services authenticate users via RPC calls with the following methods:

-* auth.user(login, password, timeout, xopts)
+* auth.user(login, password, timeout, xopts, externally_verified)

 * auth.key(key, timeout, xopts)

+Where:

-Where `xopts` is an optional map with extra options, e.g. 2FA code, CAPTCHA etc.
+* `xopts` is an optional map with extra options, e.g. 2FA code, CAPTCHA etc.

+* `externally_verified` (DANGEROUS) when set to true, the authentication service does not check the user password (it can be an empty string or any random value) or demand additional (e.g. 2FA) verification.
+The service checks only that the user account user exists.

 The methods may accept an additional parameter "source" which can be used to provide additional information about the authentication source, e.g. IP